francescoraves483/openwrt-v2x/README.md

 However, only one intermediate queue is actually allocated for multicast and the supported drivers are coded in order to manage this single queue, making it impossible to send multicast packets over _AC_BK_, _AC_VI_, _AC_VO_ without coding additional, multi-level, patches.
 We are currently investigating and working on this problem.

+**docs directory**

+Inside this repository, you will find a **docs** directory, which contains short guides (typically, as PDF files) to perform additional setup steps with OpenWrt-V2X and enable additional features.

+At the moment, the following guides are available:

+- *Setting up relayd bridge 802_11p.pdf*: short guide to setup the *relayd* package, making the devices running OpenWrt-V2X act as 802.11p dongles with respect to other devices connected to them through an Ethernet interface.
+All the traffic will be transparently forwarded from the ethernet interface to the wireless 802.11p one (in OCB mode), allowing to extend the connectivity of devices which would otherwise be unable to communicate at 5.8/5.9 GHz, with 10 MHz wide channels and in OCB mode.
+Reference hardware: PC Engines APU1D boards.